discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 ### I can't get the previous message content from delete/update

-When discord emits a `message_delete` or `message_update` they only provide the new content of the message.
+When Discord emits a `message_delete` or `message_update` they only provide the new content of the message.
 Since JDA does not keep a cache of messages it is unable to provide the previous content.
 Instead you will have to track content of messages yourself.